drumsoft/otojsd/README.md

  -i, --enable-input  Enables an audio input (from Default Input Device) -d, --document-root The path to the content returned when otojsd is accessed via GET method.
- -l, --level-meter   Enables level meter. filename            a Javascript file ran when server launched. default is 'otojsd-start.js'.
+ -l, --level-meter   Enables level meter. filenames           a Javascript files ran when server launched. default is 'otojsd-start.js'.
 ```

 otojsc script has some options.